Customizing your blog

 Exporting Data From Blogs@UWW

 To export your data from Blogs@UWW, you will need to create an export for your blog (or an individual export for each blog you have on this service).
-In the tab bar, click ‘Manage‘ > ‘Export‘.
-When you export your blog you will be given an XML file that stores all of the posts and comments for your blog.
+In the tab bar, click ‘Tools‘ > ‘Export‘.
+When you export your blog, you will be given an XML file that stores all of the posts and comments for your blog.
 Keep in mind that links and pages will not be exported.

-An overview of tabs in WordPress
+An overview of WordPress Menu

 Dashboard